 In May 2016, we launched a consultation on the issue of consent under PIPEDA.
 The goal of the consultation was to identify improvements to the current consent model and bring clearer definition to the roles and responsibilities of the various players who could implement them.

-In May 2016, we published a discussion paper and asked interested parties for their comments.
+We published a discussion paper and asked organizations, individuals, academics, advocacy groups, IT specialists, educators and other interested parties for their comments:

-- Discussion paper on potential enhancements to consent under PIPEDA
+- Consent and privacy: A discussion paper exploring potential enhancements to consent under PIPEDA (May 2016)

 What we heard